myoThantNai9/Project-2/README.md

 Chaw Yadanar Oo - 6632782 - Section 542

 # Description
-For this final project, we built Pilates Manager using Next.js and tailwind with three data models; members, suscription models and trainers.
+For this final project, we built Pilates Manager using Next.js and tailwind with three data models; members, suscription plans and trainers.

 # Home Page
 In the home page, the system manager can manage three categories members, suscription plans and trainers.